vietjtnguyen/gimp-image-labeling-toolbox/README.md

     - [label-toolbox.py](https://raw.githubusercontent.com/vietjtnguyen/gimp-image-labeling-toolbox/master/gimp/label-toolbox.py)
     - [appdirs.py](https://raw.githubusercontent.com/vietjtnguyen/gimp-image-labeling-toolbox/master/gimp/appdirs.py)
 8. Close GIMP and reopen it.
-9. Create a new, blank image.
+9. Create a new, blank image (size doesn't matter, an active image is required to open the toolbox).
 10. Open the toolbox via the file menu `Toolbox > Labeling`.

 What's going on here is GIMP 2.8 installs *its own Python binary*.
 As a result any dependencies (e.g. NumPy, SciPy) you install on your machine are available to the Python 2.7 you install (`C:\Python27` by default) but not immediately available to GIMP and the Python plug-ins it runs.
 What we do here is install Python 2.7 as an install target for our dependencies.
 The toolbox will then update its `sys.path` to look for the dependencies in the normally installed Python 2.7 (see [commit `c910e15dbb`](https://github.com/vietjtnguyen/gimp-image-labeling-toolbox/blob/7f8e68ae67546b09e87f2ccfd988338b2dfd93f3/gimp/label-toolbox.py#L27)).
 Since we match the Python binary that GIMP installs (v2.7, 32-bit) the dependencies will also work for the GIMP Python install.